How do rising interest rates affect my loans?

 Should I consolidate debt if rates are rising?

 If you have a number of variable-rate loans with large balances, it may be worth considering consolidation into a fixed-rate loan.
-Since the Fed has already raised rates three times and is indicating future increases, it's not likely your rates will go down in the near future.

 Consolidation is simply taking a new loan to pay off several other loans.
 Some people do this to simplify their finances because you can reduce the number of loan payments down to one.
 But the main reason many people consolidate is to save money on interest.

-In an environment like we’re currently in, where rates are expected to rise, a fixed rate makes long-term planning and budgeting much easier and you'll be sheltered from future increases.
+A fixed rate makes long-term planning and budgeting much easier and you'll be sheltered from future increases.
 Consolidating with a lower, fixed-rate loan can have a positive impact on your finances.

 Why doesn't everyone use fixed-rate loans?

 Fixed-rate loans tend to have higher interest rates, which is often why people end up in variable rate options.
+But variable rates can go up.

 If you already have a variable loan, it can cost money to move your loan balance to a fixed-rate option.
 Personal loans often charge origination fees and many home equity loans charge closing costs.
 Some loans may even charge an annual service fee for the duration of your loan.